-With mortgage rates going up & down, increasing inventory, and some softness in price and closed sales, is now a good time to buy in the Seattle area?
+With mortgage rates going up & down, increasing inventory, and some softness in price and closed sales, is now a good time to buy a home in Seattle?
 Below I have tried to summarize the positive (bull) and negative (bear) case for purchasing real estate in Seattle.

 Go for It!
-A strong case can be made for stomaching the pain of making a major residential real estate commitment to the Seattle area.
+A strong case can be made for stomaching the pain of buying a home in the Seattle area.
 A positive outlook on real estate is based on some key points:

 Robust Local Economy – Employment +3-4% in 2018